Amaralovelyn/LITA_Class_Documentation/README.md

 We need to have some level of Data Litracy, that is how we perceive Data so we can do some certain things or make meaning out of the Data set.
 These include

 - Data Generation:
 The way you generate your data would actually impact some of the things you would do with your Data afterward.
-The better the generated Data, the more value we get from our Data set
+The better the generated Data, the more value we get from our Data set.

+- Data Cleaning:
+This is the process of detecting and correcting corrupt or inaccurate records from a record set, table, or database and refers to identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting the dirty or coarse data.

 - Data Storage:
 The generated data must be stored somewhere so that the data set is accessible, else we loose the Data.
 And this can be done in 2 ways - premises or cloud.